ROMEEZHOU/TitleBarColoring/README.md

 ## Getting Started
 1. Fork this repo to your Github account and run it locally on your machine by cloning it.
-For a quick review on Github commands, check out this [link] (https://education.github.com/git-cheat-sheet-education.pdf).
+For a quick review on Github commands, check out this [link](https://education.github.com/git-cheat-sheet-education.pdf).
 2. Search "about:debugging" in Firefox browser.
 Click 'This Firefox' on the left side and then click the 'Load Temporary Add-on' button and select the manifest.json file for this project.
 The extension will appear on the page and should be ready to use!

+## Licensing
+- TabColor is a Free and Open Source (FOSS) project under the [Mozilla Public License 2.0](https://github.com/ossd-s23/TitleBarColoring/blob/main/LICENSE).

 ## Contributing
 - We welcome and encourage diverse voices!
 If you would like to contribute to this project in any way such as reporting a bug or suggesting new features, please open an issue [here](https://github.com/ossd-s23/TitleBarColoring/issues).